-In the world of coffee, espresso-based drinks form the foundation of many popular options, each beginning with a rich, concentrated shot of espresso.
+In the world of coffee, espresso-based drinks form the foundation of many popular options.
+Every espresso based drink starts with a rich, concentrated shot of espresso.

 Espresso